 Invest in your people

 Whatever stage of growth your company is at, it is essential that you give your employees the HR support they need.
 For example, start-ups need a solid foundation of HR policies that will ensure compliance and save time and headaches in the future.
 For scale-ups, a comprehensive onboarding process will set new starters up for success and establish the culture you want to create from day one.
-While SMEs should focus on giving employees a voice and ensuring that there are systems in place to allow for feedback at all levels of your company.
+While SMEs should focus on giving employees a voice and ensuring that there are systems in place to allow for feedback at all levels of their company.
 At Morson, we equip businesses of all sizes with HR skills, data, and expertise through our HR outsourcing solutions.

 Provide safe spaces